I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 - Skill tests: I did 5 skill tests.
 This brought REPUTATION.

-- Using all connects: I make sure I use up all 60 connects (30 proposals) every month.
+- Using all connects: When starting, I made sure I use up all 60 connects (30 proposals) every month.
 THIS INCREASES PROBABILITIES.
+However, as I update this, I don’t bid every month since I already have many clients from different sources other than Upwork.
+I only look for new clients when my workload reduces.

 - Reinforced proposals: I strive to write great, heavenly proposals and attach samples, links and any other useful evidence.
 This ADDS VALUE.